 In Kent there are currently five clubs offering artistic swimming, well-spread around the county.
 The links below will take you to their websites:

-Click on the relevant link for information on artistic swimming officials training and courses leading synchronised swimming coaching qualifications.
+Click on the relevant link for information on artistic swimming officials training and courses leading artistic swimming coaching qualifications.